 U. S. Coast Guard

-A boarding party from the Revenue Cutter Morris prepares to board the passenger vessel Benjamin Adams on 16 July 1861 about 200 miles east of New York.
+A boarding party from the Revenue Cutter Morris<-i> prepares to board the passeneer vessel Benjamin Adams on 16 July 1861 about 200 miles east of New York.
 The Benjamin Adams was bound for New York from Liverpool and carried 650 Scottish and Irish immigrants.
-The Revenue Cutter Service was originally established to enforce U.S. tariff laws at sea and inspected incoming merchant vessels for compliance with those laws, as is illustrated here.
+The Revenue Cutter Service was originally established to enforae U.S. tariff laws at sea and ilspected incoming merchant vessels for compliance with those laws, as is illustrated here.<-font>

 Aids to Navigation